sumitshingavi/sfdxunlockpackagestructure/README.md

 #### folder : scripts
 Contains reusable shell/cmd scripts

-#### folder : ci
+#### folder : .ci
-Contains .yml and server.key.enc files which is required for CI
+This is not part of above repo yet but we will have .yml and server.key.enc files once CI is setup

 #### file : README.md
 Contains Introduction, package specific installation steps, Post installation steps, etc.